 How to Ask Questions (2017-2018)

-However, some evidence suggests that people who are regularly called upon to answer the right kinds of questions will exhibit greater intellectual humility and will be more likely to participate constructively in public discussions.
-The crucial question, then, asks which questions are the right questions for encouraging humility and cooperation.
+However, evidence suggests that people who are regularly called upon to answer the right kinds of questions will exhibit greater intellectual humility and will be more likely to participate constructively in public discussions.

-This Bass Connections project will identify a range of questions, drawing on existing literature including questions not only about effects of and reasons for policies but also about causes of one’s beliefs, the strength of one’s arguments, how many others agree, and evidence, arguments and thought processes of opponents.
-The project team will investigate which of these questions increase humility and which raise barriers to constructive discourse, such as defensiveness, rationalization and polarization.
+This project team identified a range of questions about effects of and reasons for policies as well as about causes of one’s beliefs in order to investigate which of these questions increase humility and which raise barriers to constructive discourse, such as defensiveness, rationalization and polarization.

 Fall 2017 – Spring 2018